TalaikisInc/Quantrade/README.md

 * It needs both MySQL (receiving symbol data from MT4) and Postgres (everything else) servers.
 * Python 3.6+, Nginx, Redis, aio or cherry or uWsgi (original).

-Monte Carlo with 100 paths and above mentioned count of broekrs and strategies requires minimum of 600 Gb disk, possibly without inode limit (1.5 million of files for intermediary folder).

 ## Technologies

 * [Python](https://github.com/python/cpython) 3.6+